-Health districts 8-1 (Valdosta) and 9-2 (Waycross) in southern Georgia have significantly higher cervical cancer incidence rates than the state as a whole, while health districts 1-2 (Dalton) and 2 (Gainesville) in north/northeast Georgia have significantly lower rates than the state as a whole.
-In addition, district 8-1 (Valdosta), which had high cervical cancer incidence, also has a significantly higher cervical cancer mortality rate than the state rate, and district 2 (Gainesville), which had low incidence, also has a significantly lower cervical cancer mortality rate.
-Several districts did not have enough cases to calculate their mortality rates.
+Health district 8-1 (Valdosta) in southern Georgia has a significantly higher cervical cancer incidence rate than the state as a whole, while health district 3-3 (Clayton) in the metro Atlanta area has a significantly lower rate than the state as a whole.
+In addition, district 8-1 (Valdosta), which had high cervical cancer incidence, also has a significantly higher cervical cancer mortality rate than the state rate, as did districts 4 (LaGrange) and 6 (Augusta).
+District 1-1 (Rome) in northwest Georgia has a significantly lower cervical cancer mortality rate than the rest of the state.
+Four districts did not have enough deaths to calculate their mortality rates: 1-2 (Dalton), 2 (Gainesville), 3-3 (Clayton), and 5-1 (Dublin).
 Several factors may contribute to the variation in incidence and mortality rates such as cervical cancer screening behaviors as well as prevalence of certain risk factors in the population.